bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 -->
 {{ MACROS___make_suffix_table(["dwi", "sbref"]) }}

-Additionally, the following suffixes are used for scanner-generated derivatives:
+Additionally, the following suffixes are used for scanner-generated images:

 <!--
 This block generates a suffix table.